 The beautiful University Park Campus is located three miles outside Nottingham city centre and is easy to reach by bus, bicycle, car or even by foot!
 The campus was donated to the University by Sir Jesse Boot (founder of Boots the Chemist) in 1922 and the School of English is on the ground floor of the Trent Building.
 All teaching in the School of English is located on the University Park campus and students are able to walk to classes as well as enjoy lakeside walks and even boating on the lake during the summer months!
 Visitors on Open Days are able to appreciate the size and beauty of the campus.
-There are also videos of the campus locations and gardens on-line.
+Videos of the campus locations and gardens are available.

 The Friends of University Park was formed in 2004 to encourage the local community to visit University Park and to enjoy its vast gardens and grounds.
 Each year the group organises a series of events, garden walks, special open days and talks to help visitors enjoy the park.

 The city of Nottingham is an exciting, vibrant, cosmopolitan city in the East Midlands with endless sources of entertainment including festivals, theatre, live music venues, pubs and clubs, cinemas and restaurants and cafes to cater for every taste.
-The University website about Nottingham life has lots of information, videos and links to Facebook to give more information about:
+The University website about Nottingham life has lots of information, videos and links.

 The University aims to create the conditions whereby students and staff are treated solely on the basis of their merits, abilities and potential, regardless of gender, race, colour, nationality, ethnic or national origin, age, socio-economic background, disability, religious or political beliefs, trade union membership, family circumstance, sexual orientation or other irrelevant distinction.